Masterminds/glide/README.md

 This is useful when you are working with large 3rd party libraries.
 It will create the `.a` files, which can have a positive impact on your build times.

+**This feature is deprecated and will be removed before Glide 1.0.0**

 ### glide tree